michaeljhanley/sfo-survey-viz/README.md

 This project addresses a key business problem for San Francisco International Airport (SFO): understanding and optimizing transportation patterns to enhance traveler satisfaction.
 By analyzing transportation data, the project identifies trends and highlights behavioral differences between traveler segments.

 ## Business Problem
-In this scenario, SFO seeks to adapt to changing transportation preferences and traveler behavior.
+In this scenario, SFO seeks guidance from an outside consulting firm about potential adaptations to changing transportation preferences and traveler behavior.
+The firm must analyze the survey responses, visualize the results in a presentation, and offer data-driven recommendations.

 Key challenges include:
 - Increasing reliance on rideshare services year over year.
-- Understanding how transportation preferences differ across income levels and traveler types (business vs. non-business).
+- Understanding how transportation preferences differ across demographics.
-- Balancing improvements to rideshare services with support for other transportation options to serve all traveler segments effectively.

 ## Final Visualizations
 <img src="visualizations/viz_combined_v2.png" />